History of Our University

-On March 13, 2002 Cabinet of Ministers of Ukraine issued order 112-р 13.03.02 “About creation of State Petro Mohyla Humanities University” of the complex of Kyiv-Mohyla Academy, which was followed by the creation of educational and scientific complex “Kyiv-Mohyla Academy” with the contract between the president of NaUKMA S. Brukhovetskii and the rector of State Petro Mohyla Humanities University L. Klymenko and the statute “Terms and conditions of educational and scientific complex “Kyiv-Mohyla Academy”.
+On March 13, 2002 the Cabinet of Ministers of Ukraine issued order 112-р 13.03.02—“About creation of State Petro Mohyla Humanities University” as an extension of Kyiv-Mohyla Academy.
+That was followed by the creation of educational and scientific complex “Kyiv-Mohyla Academy” with the contract between the president of NaUKMA, S. Brukhovetskii, and the rector of State Petro Mohyla Humanities University, L. Klymenko, and the statute “Terms and Conditions of Educational and Scientific Complex Kyiv-Mohyla Academy”.

 As more teachers and students arrived to the University, there were not only representatives of the Black Sea region, but almost all regions of Ukraine and Kyiv.
 Foreign students began to study here and departments were headed by professors and doctors of science.
 The University proceeded to open its own institutes, scientific schools, and centers, and specialized academic councils for the defense of dissertations.
 However, the University quickly began to outgrow itself in the pace and scale of development.
 In fact, the University became multidisciplinary.
 Every year the Humanities University Doctors of Technical Sciences began to receive patents.
 Besides particular humanitarian specialties MSHU expanded to incorporate bachelor and master programs in Law, Finance, Environmental Protection and Sustainability, Computer Science, Computer Engineering, and Instrument Engineering.
 Thus, quite logically, the proposal of the Ministry of Education and Science of Ukraine, in agreement with the Regional State Administration, to change the status of Petro Mohyla State Humanities University in Mykolaiv was considered.